“Until we heal the family system, there is no hope for the person struggling.” ~Ken Seeley

 My own version of hopeful 3 C’s.

-I Coped in prayer, meditation, support groups, therapy and all sorts of stress relieving methods.
+I Coped in prayer, meditation, support groups, therapy and several types of stress relieving practices.

 I Contributed by not participating in negative behavior or conflict.